einsJannis/llvm_ir_generator/README.md

-# A LLVM Intermediate Representation Code Generator Library [WIP]
+# A LLVM IR Code Generator Library [WIP]

-This library aims to implmenet generator code for the entire LLVM IR language in rust.
+This library aims to implmenet generator code for the entire LLVM intermediat representation language in rust.

 ## Installation

+Add the following to your `Cargo.toml` of your rust project
 ```toml
 [dependencies]
 llvm_ir_generator = { git = "https://github.com/einsjannis/llvm_ir_generator" }